Lucius Burckhardt

 Lucius Burckhardt (March 12, 1925 in Davos – August 26, 2003 in Basel) was a Swiss sociologist and economist.
-He was an important thinker in Architectural theory and Design theory and the founder of strollology.
+He was an important thinker in architectural theory and design theory and the founder of strollology.

+Legacy

+Burckhardt's strollological methods were taken up by his student, the German artist Gerhard Lang, whose Mobile Zebra Crossing (1993), a procession with a portable pedestrian crossing through the streets of Kassel, was conceived in honour of Burckhardt as the founder of the discipline.